 In 1997, Raue was made head chef for the first time at the Rosenbaum restaurant.
 In 1998, he took on the same position at the Kaiserstuben in Berlin and was chosen as the rising star of the year by the prestigious gourmet magazine Der Feinschmecker.
 Just one year later, he took over as head chef and managing director at E.T.A.
-Hoffmann in the Riehmers Hofgarten hotel, along with his wife Marie-Anne.
+Hoffmann in the Riehmers Hofgarten hotel, along with his business partner Marie-Anne.
 Here he was awarded the title of “Berlin Master Chef”, among others.

 In 2003, he took on the roles of executive chefs and global culinary advisor at the Swissôtel Berlin, where he manages the culinary operations of Restaurant 44.
 In 2005, he was named “Rising Star of the Year” by Gault Millau and his restaurant was chosen as one of the “80 hottest tables around the world” by Condé Nast Traveller.
 The high point thus far, however, was when he was awarded his first Michelin star in 2007, as well as the recognition of 18 points in Gault Millau, and being chosen as the “Chef of the Year” by Gault Millau in 2007.

 From 2008 to 2010, Tim Raue was the culinary director and corporate executive chef at Adlon Holding GmbH, where, five months after the opening of the MÂ Tim Raue restaurant, he earned a Michelin star and 19 points in Gault Millau.
 In November 2011, Tim Raue was once again highlighted as a potential candidate for a second Michelin star.